weiz9762/java-independent-study/entries/entry01.md

 ---
 ### So, you ask me **_why_** Java?

+As the final project of my software class, I was told to do an independent study on any topic I want.
 Even before the senior year begins, I spent a lot of time thinking about what to do for my independent study.
 I'm fairly new to the field of computer science, and there is a countless amount of things that intrigue me.
 The first thing that came to my mind though, is Java and JavaScript.
-I have no idea what they are and how are they related, (_apparently, they are totally unrelated besides having a very similar name_) but I just to learn about them.
+I have no idea what they are and how are they related, (_apparently, they are totally unrelated besides having a very similar name_) but I just want to learn about them.
 I eventually set down on Java just because I'm totally unfamiliar with it, and I want to see how much I can learn in a completely unknown area.

 ---
 ### But what is Java anyway?